rockerBOO/awesome-neovim/README.md

 - [kaiuri/nvim-juliana](https://github.com/kaiuri/nvim-juliana) - Port of Sublime's Mariana Theme to Neovim for short attention span developers with Tree-sitter support.
 - [lmburns/kimbox](https://github.com/lmburns/kimbox) - A colorscheme with a dark background, and vibrant foreground that is centered around the color brown.
 A modification of [Kimbie Dark](https://marketplace.visualstudio.com/items?itemName=dnamsons.kimbie-dark-plus).
 - [rockyzhang24/arctic.nvim](https://github.com/rockyzhang24/arctic.nvim) - A Neovim colorscheme ported from VSCode Dark+ theme with the strict and precise color picking for both the editor and UI.
+- [kaiuri/nvim-termcolors](https://github.com/kaiuri/nvim-termcolors) - Use your terminal colors as a Neovim colorscheme.
+Supports Tree-sitter.

 #### Lua Colorscheme